-ESLI courses, if taken as part of an approved academic program and have credit equivalencies, are eligible courses for Financial Aid purposes and aid will be awarded to cover tuition costs for these courses.
-ESLI courses taken when a student is enrolled in an ESLI Program are not eligible for financial aid.
+ESL courses, if taken as part of an approved academic program and have credit equivalencies, are eligible for Financial Aid purposes and aid will be awarded to cover tuition costs for these courses.
+ESL courses taken when a student is enrolled in an ESL Program are not eligible for financial aid.